MA in Health Care Mission Leadership

 Length of Program: Full-time students can complete the thirty-six credit hour program in two years.

-The interdisciplinary nature of the MA in Health Care Mission Leadership degree program makes it perfect for professionals who work in or aspire to work in faith-based health care leadership.
+The interdisciplinary nature of the Master of Arts in Health Care Mission Leadership degree program makes it perfect for professionals who work in or aspire to work in faith-based health care leadership.
 The degree is especially suitable for persons already in positions that focus on “mission and identity,” “mission effectiveness,” or “mission leadership.”

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.